 Later on, attitudes began to change, and recreational gambling became permissible.
 However, gambling as a source of income was frowned upon, and indeed still is to this day.

 Other early English colonists considered certain forms of gambling socially acceptable, but not others.
-Games of chance were acceptable, but ‘ungentlemanly’ wagering, like betting on animal fights, were looked down on.
+Games of chance were acceptable, but ‘ungentlemanly’ wagering, like betting on animal fights, was looked down on.

 In the modern era, both the U.S. and Europe have liberal gambling laws.
 In the US, gambling occurs in all 50 states, and Vegas is one of the world’s most well-known and popular gambling hub, despite the fact that Nevada had once banned gambling outright.
 Of all the forms of gambling, racetrack betting is one of the most popular in the US.